cfengine/documentation/guide/installation-and-configuration/general-installation/installation-enterprise.markdown

 ### Disk sizing and partitioning

+So that the agent is not affected by full disks it is recommended that `/var/cfengine` be on it's own partition.

 It is recommended that `$(sys.workdir)/state/pg` is mounted on a **separate disk**.
-This will give PostgreSQL, which is very disk I/O intensive, dedicated resources.
+This will give PostgreSQL, which can be very disk I/O intensive, dedicated resources.

 Plan for approximately **100MB of disk space per bootstrapped agent**.